simontran9/notes/adt_and_algo/adt/queue.md

 ## Overview

-Creates a queue of elements, such that the first in is the first out (FIFO).
+A queue of elements, such that the first in is the first out (FIFO).

 | Operation             | Description                                                    |
 | --------------------- | -------------------------------------------------------------- |